Frequently Asked Question's (FAQ's) for the MA in Speech-Language Pathology - Online program

 Deadlines and live chats are scheduled according to Eastern Standard Time (EST).
 Students who live in other time zones must be prepared to adjust their schedules to ensure they are able to accommodate all program requirements.

-All courses in this program are asynchronous, meaning the lectures and material are often recorded and available for you to view at a time that fits your schedule; however, some of the material may also be delivered through a "live" class chat which you are expected to attend, which are generally scheduled during evening hours based on Eastern Standard TIme (EST).
+All academic courses in this program are asynchronous, meaning the lectures and material are often recorded and available for you to view at a time that fits your schedule; however, some of the material may also be delivered through a "live" class chat which you are expected to attend, which are generally scheduled during evening hours based on Eastern Standard TIme (EST).
 Although asynchronous, students will be expected to meet all deadlines for assignments and exams as assigned which are according to EST. All courses are formatted on an instructor-specific basis.
 Instructors are readily avialable via email and are typically willing to schedule web or telephone meetings when requested.

 You cannot work full time for the duration of the program and complete the necessary clinical hours to complete the program.
 Additionally, many of our students report it is difficult to balance the academic curriculum with a full time job.